 - 1/2 cup diced pancetta

-- 8 oz Stone Ruination Double IPA or similar beer
+- 8 oz Stone Ruination Double IPA Any beer will work for substitutions

 - 1/3 cup Panko

 - 1/2 tsp smoked paprika

 - In a large cast iron skillet, heated on a grill over low heat, cook the pancetta until the fat has started to render.